ClusterHQ/build.clusterhq.com/README.rst

 .. code-block:: console

-   [laptop] $ fab -f slave/redhat-openstack/fabfile.py create_server:clusterhq_joebloggs
+   [laptop] $ fab -H redhat-openstack-novahost -f slave/redhat-openstack/fabfile.py create_server:clusterhq_joebloggs

 The argument ``clusterhq_joebloggs`` should be replaced with the name of the SSH public key that you registered using ``nova keypair-add`` in an earlier step.